 Systemic infection from thrush is very unlikely.
-However, people who are debilitated and develop thrush usually have serious problems with their immune system.
-These people are at high risk of developing a much more serious Candida infection throughout their body.
+But people who are debilitated and develop thrush usually have serious problems with their immune system.
+These people are at risk of the thrush spreading to the esophagus.
+And, rarely, they may develop a much more serious Candida infection throughout their body.
 Additional risk factors for systemic infection in very ill people include:

 - Central venous lines

 - Kidney failure

 You may be able to help prevent some cases of thrush.
 That is especially important if you have a health problem that increases your risk for it.

 - Practice good oral hygiene.
 Try using a chlorhexidine mouthwash.

 - Clean your dentures regularly as instructed.
 Make sure they fit you correctly.